Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Methodology

 where

 and $N_{m} := N_{D}/N_{b}$ is the number of minibatches.
-We mention that of course this is not specific to the UBU integrator and can be applied to any kinetic Langevin dynamics integrator.
+This framework is not specific to the UBU integrator and can be applied to any kinetic Langevin dynamics integrator.
 However, we detail precisely the SMS stochastic gradient algorithm for the UBU integrator in Algorithm \ref{alg:SMS-UBU}.

-A motivation for such a splitting is that it ensures that the integrator is symmetric as an integrator along a longer time horizon $T = 2hN_{m}$ and therefore has improved weak order properties \cite{lemast2016}.
-It also turns out it gains improved strong order properties, which we make rigorous in the following sections.
+A motivation for such a splitting is that it ensures that the integrator is symmetric as an integrator on a longer time horizon $T = 2hN_{m}$ and therefore has improved weak order properties \cite{lemast2016}.
+It also turns out that it gains improved strong order properties, which we make rigorous in the following sections.

-\begin{remark} A similar minibatch selection procedure was used within the context of HMC to integrate Hamiltonian dynamics based on symmetric splitting with gradient approximations for each leapfrog step (\cite{HMCBNN}).
-Their motivation was different than ours: they required an integrator for Hamiltonian dynamics for use within HMC, offering high acceptance rate within a Metropolis-Hastings accept/reject step.
-They did not address the use of this type of subsampling in the unadjusted Langevin setting or consider the potential for improved order of accuracy of such a method.
-Morever, they did not consider using different batches across iterations of the algorithm and instead only considered taking samples after a complete forward/backward sweep when the Metropolis-Hastings step was applied.
-Thus their approach requires an evaluation of the entire dataset between consecutive samples, which is not the case for us in the unadjusted Langevin setting. \end{remark}
+\begin{remark} A similar minibatch selection procedure was used within the context of HMC to integrate Hamiltonian dynamics based on symmetric splitting with stochastic gradient approximations for each leapfrog step (\cite{HMCBNN}).
+Their motivation was different than ours: as they were working in the HMC setting, they required an integrator for Hamiltonian dynamics that offered high Metropolis-Hastings acceptance rate.
+They did not study the use of this type of subsampling for unadjusted Langevin.
+Their approach can only take samples after a complete forward/backward sweep (going through the entire dataset) when the accept/reject step is applied.
+This requires going through the entire dataset between consecutive samples, which is not needed for unadjusted Langevin.
+We numerically evaluate such an HMC-based approach in Section \ref{sec:comparsionwithSMSHMC} of the Supplementary material. \end{remark}

+\begin{remark} A similar procedure is proposed in \cite{Franzese}, also considering back and forth operators.
+That paper studies a variety of numerical methods, including OABAO, a leapfrog scheme, and a higher order scheme, but as pointed out in their paper the order of accuracy is limited by the error due to gradient noise.
+Although they demonstrate an improved accuracy with the higher order scheme it requires multiple gradient evaluations per sample, which is considerably less efficient than our approach. \end{remark}